fbielejec/fbielejec.github.io/_posts/2026-05-15-aggressive-bear-short-gem.md

 # <a name="setup"/> Experiment Setup

 **Window**: Same May 1 – December 31, 2022 window as previously: BTC already down ~50% from ATH, Luna collapsed (May 9), 3AC liquidated (June), FTX collapsed (November).
-Unambiguously bear market.
+Unambiguously a bear market.

 **Universe**: 11 Binance USDⓈ-M perpetuals, deliberately mixing fallers and outperformers over the period, such that the selector has a discrimination problem to solve.